-Sales of a substantial number of shares of our Class A common stock into the public market, particularly sales by our directors, executive officers, and principal stockholders, or the perception that these sales might occur, could cause the market price of our Class A common stock to decline.
+Sales of a substantial number of shares of our Class A common stock (including any such shares issued upon conversion of shares of our Class B common stock) into the public market, particularly sales by our directors, executive officers, and principal stockholders, or the perception that these sales might occur, could cause the market price of our Class A common stock to decline.
 Many of our existing security holders have substantial unrecognized gains on the value of the equity they hold and may take steps to sell their shares or otherwise secure or limit their risk exposure to the value of their unrecognized gains on those shares.
 We are unable to predict the timing or effect of such sales on the market price of our Class A common stock.

-In addition, as of September 30, 2022, we had stock options outstanding that, if fully exercised, would result in the issuance of 13,164,180 shares of Class B common stock and 2,426,088 shares of Class A common stock.
-All of the shares of common stock issuable upon the exercise of outstanding stock options, and the 17,908,145 shares of Class A common stock reserved and available for future issuance under our 2021 Equity Incentive Plan and 2021 Employee Stock Purchase Plan, are registered for public resale under the Securities Act.
+In addition, as of March 31, 2023, we had stock options outstanding that, if fully exercised, would result in the issuance of 12,023,666 shares of Class B common stock and 2,842,693 shares of Class A common stock.
+All of the shares of common stock issuable upon the exercise of outstanding stock options, and the 17,617,962 shares of Class A common stock reserved and available for future issuance under our 2021 Equity Incentive Plan and 5,590,259 shares of Class A common stock reserved and available for future issuance under our 2021 Employee Stock Purchase Plan, are registered for public resale under the Securities Act.
 Accordingly, these shares will be able to be freely sold in the public market upon issuance subject to applicable vesting requirements.

-Further, based on shares outstanding as of September 30, 2022, holders of up to 43,107,915 shares of our common stock have rights, subject to certain conditions, to require us to file registration statements for the public resale of such shares or to include such shares in registration statements that we may file for us or other stockholders.
+Further, based on shares outstanding as of March 31, 2023, holders of a substantial number of shares of our Class B common stock had rights, subject to certain conditions, to require us to file registration statements for the public resale of such shares or to include such shares in registration statements that we may file for us or other stockholders.

-The dual class structure of our common stock has the effect of concentrating voting control with our co-founders and co-Chief Executive Officers, Timothy Brown and Joseph Zwillinger, our other executive officers and directors, our principal stockholders, and their respective affiliates, which limits or precludes the ability of our other stockholders to influence corporate matters, including the election of directors and the approval of any change of control transaction.
+The dual class structure of our common stock has the effect of concentrating voting control with our co-founders, Timothy Brown and Joseph Zwillinger, our directors, our principal stockholders, and their respective affiliates, which limits or precludes the ability of our other stockholders to influence corporate matters, including the election of directors and the approval of any change of control transaction.

 Our Class B common stock has 10 votes per share and our Class A common stock has one vote per share.
-Our co-founders and co-Chief Executive Officers, Mr. Brown and Mr. Zwillinger, our other executive officers and directors, our principal stockholders, and their respective affiliates beneficially own a significant percentage of the voting power of our outstanding capital stock.
+Mr. Zwillinger, our co-founder and Chief Executive Officer, and Mr. Brown, our co-founder, our directors, our principal stockholders, and their respective affiliates beneficially own a significant percentage of the voting power of our outstanding capital stock.